ryangrush/weather-app/README.md

 ## MISC

 If you wish to make changes to the CLI and rebuild the binaries run `cd cli && yarn run build`

+## TODO

+- configure webpack to successfully build compressed code in cli/dist/
+- configure `pkg` to successfully build binaries in bin/